-I have had a blast teaching Douwe and Rovy to smile and "talk".
+I have had a blast teaching Douwe and Rovandio to smile and "talk".
 Douwe absolutely loves it and offers to talk all the time.
-I think his ideal job would be to play a modern day Mr. Ed where he gets to stand around and smile all day!
-That would be heaven for Douwe!
+I think his ideal job would be to play a modern-day Mr. Ed, where he gets to stand around and smile all day!
 Trick trainer Heidi Herriott showed me how to teach Douwe and it is a fun, easy trick to teach any horse.

 Why did I teach my horse to smile?

 Douwe used to hold his ears back when he asked for attention.
 He is a big horse, so that made him look a little scary to new people (even though he wasn't being mean at all).
 I thought that the smile would make him appear more friendly (and also keep his lips busy so that he wasn't nibbling for treats!)
 It worked really well and he greets everyone with a smile and will also give gentle kisses.